What Are the Components of an Appraisal?

 Appraisers can tell you a lot about the subdivisions in which they appraise.
 They thoroughly understand the value of certain features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
 By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Daniel Todd Appraisal Services, LLC, we are an authority in knowing the value of real estate features in Bloomington and Monroe County neighborhoods.
 The sales comparison approach to value is most often awarded the most weight when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from Daniel Todd Appraisal Services, LLC will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Daniel Todd Appraisal Services, LLC will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.